Fluffernuttersandwich/Better7D2DbyFNS/README.md

 ![image](https://github.com/user-attachments/assets/4f77d02f-0736-401c-93a5-bb18235e76db)

+You should track the mod from NexusMods.
+Everytime I make a Major update, it will show up there.

 **I will post update notifications to Guppy's Unofficial 7DtD Modding Discord Server** It will be the top pin, on my #fns-smörgåsbord channel at Guppy's.  discord.gg/WpVPJWj7Xk

 # How do we update the Smorgasbord ModList?

+Just like you downloaded everything the first time.
+The difference is, it will only download new/updated mods.

+You open up the Wabbajack application again -> Browse lists -> Check the box for Include: Non-featured games -> Select **7 Days to Die** from the dropdown arrow -> Select Smorgasbord -> press the Download and Install button.
+If asked to Overwrite your existing files, the answer is **yes**.

-First: You should not try to update my list piecemeal in MO2 manually yourself unless you are an advanced user.
+Caution: You should not try to update my list piecemeal in MO2 manually yourself unless you are an advanced user.
 As much as I love MO2, it has one deficiency: Versioning

 MO2, it's weird about versioning updates.